 So we got to the “office” at midnight, and now we’re too tired to write.
 Besides, we have to be up in a few hours to cover the elections (and vote).
 So we’ll sum up the rally in pictures.

 PUP was lucky to snag a pass to the front row shortly before Harris spoke, so we photographed a few of the vice president’s supporters once things got underway.
-Their reactions say more than we could so do with words.
+Their reactions say more than we could do so with words.

 We will say this: Monday’s rally, part of a last-day Pennsylvania blitz by Harris, was intentionally joyful.
 Lots of music and dancing.
 The speeches were upbeat.
 We walked through the crowd and talked to several people who used the same phrase while summing up their feelings about the election’s outcome.
-It’s a phrase we’ve heard quite a bit the past few days: “Nauseously optimistic.”
+It’s a phrase we’ve heard quite a bit the past few days: “nauseously optimistic.”

 Shortly before the rally got underway, members of the media prepare their equipment and check their notes.
 (Steve Mellon/Pittsburgh Union Progress)